CyVerse-learning-materials/container_camp_workshop_2018/getting_started/installation.rst

 **Pre-Workshop Setup**
 ======================

-These are the minimum Setup Instructions for the Container Camp workshop at CyVerse, The University of Arizona, which will run from March 7th to 9th, 2017.
+Please complete the minimum Setup Instructions to prepare for the Container Camp workshop at CyVerse, The University of Arizona, which will run from March 7th to 9th, 2018.

 .. list-table::
     :header-rows: 1